jaromilfrossard/website/content/authors/admin/_index.md

 ---
 authors:
 - admin
 bio: I am lecturer at the University of Geneva.
 My research works are focused on permutation tests and multiple comparisons for EEG data analysis.
-Including permutation tests with nuisance variables, cluster-based tests and re-sampling methods in cross-random linear models matter.
+Including permutation tests with nuisance variables, cluster-based tests and re-sampling methods in cross-random linear models. matter.
 education:
   courses: